 Estivant Pines is the largest tract of old-growth Eastern White Pines preserved in Michigan.
 Fresh snowfall and a little winter sunshine make these giant 300–500-year-old White Pines unimaginably majestic.
 These virgin pine trees tower up to 125 feet and create the perfect canopy for a serene snowshoeing experience.

 The road out to Estivant Pines turns into a snowmobile trail which snowshoers can use to access the Estivant Pines sanctuary.
 The snowmobile trail is about ½ mile from the Estivant Pines trailhead.
 Please use caution while on the snowmobile trail.
+For more information about exploring Estivant Pines in the winter, please see our detailed guide.

 HUNTER’S POINT PARK